nguyenngocbaocmt02/BOSS/README.md

 ## How to run ##

 **GPU allocation**: Our work is experimented on NVIDIA A5000 GPUs.
-For finetuning, we use one GPU for CIFAR10, and three GPUs for 256x256 resolution datasets.
+For finetuning, we use one GPU for CIFAR-10, and three GPUs for 256x256 resolution datasets.

 ### FID ###

-Check out the clean-fid paper [On Aliased Resizing and Surprising Subtleties in GAN Evaluation](https://github.com/GaParmar/clean-fid/tree/main) for generating the stats files and calculating FID score.
+Check out the clean-fid paper [On Aliased Resizing and Surprising Subtleties in GAN Evaluation](https://github.com/GaParmar/clean-fid/tree/main) for generating the stats files and calculating the FID score.

 For CIFAR10, they will be automatically downloaded in the first time execution.